svub/nunya/_SETUP.md

 Options:

-1. Script requestValue.ts
+1. Script submitRequestValue.ts
     ```bash
-    yarn run secret:requestValue
+    yarn run secret:submitRequestValue
     ```

-    * FIXME: Even if in requestValue.ts we provide a callbackGasLimit of 30000000, which is the block gas limit, in the `requestValue` function of Gateway.sol that gets called, it calculates that the `estimatedPrice` is `2400000000000000000` based on that `30000000`, but the msg.value is only `100000000000000`

 2. Remix

+* FIXME - the below is outdated and needs to be updated

 * Interact with the deployed Gateway EVM contract on Sepolia Ethereum
   * Open Remix https://remix.ethereum.org/